All Episodes

 We also noted that Officer Roth was firing a taser at Mr. Brooks.

-So you certainly can't fire a gun, a handgun at someone who is running away.
+So you certainly can't fire a gun, a handgun, at someone who is running away.

-That's an SOP, I believe it's 4.1.1, and uh after their analysis that the actions were excessive, Officer Roth was fired.
+And after their analysis that the actions were excessive, Officer Roth was fired.

-Uh we have also concluded that Roth was aware that the taser in Brooks' possession that it was fired twice, and once it's fired twice, uh it presented no danger to him or to any other persons.
+We have also concluded that Roth was aware that the taser in Brooks' possession, that it was fired twice.

 He has decided to testify on behalf of the state in this case.

-Uh, but he indicated that he is not psychologically willing to give that statement today.
+But he indicated that he is not psychologically willing to give that statement today.

-Uh Officer Brosden, however, has admitted that he was in fact standing on Mr. Brooks' body immediately after the shooting.
+Officer Brosden, however, has admitted that he was in fact standing on Mr. Brooks' body immediately after the shooting.

-Uh these are the 11 charges against Officer Roth.
+These are the 11 charges against Officer Roth.

-Uh the first charge is felony murder.
+The first charge is felony murder.

 Mr. Evans was the person who was seated in the car.

-We have the picture of and uh if you would point out this automobile is the place that Mr. Evans and his two companions were driving,
+We have the picture of this automobile is the place that Mr.

-and a shot was fired.
+Evans and his two companions were driving and a shot was fired.

 And I believe we've also got a photo of the shot that ended up in the vehicle.

-I think you gotta stand it up.
+I think you got to stand it up.

-And so with count um four uh with way to the uh who was in the having a little uh difficulty there uh soon as we get the audio back,
+And so with count four with the who was in that little difficulty there as soon as we get the audio back, if you're just joining us, wow, just unfolding really in live time before our eyes here.

 There's a charge for criminal damage for shooting into that vehicle.